 To identify waves from a specific binary SMBH, an "un-blending" of periods of all the waves needs to be accomplished.
-A particular detected frequency, in phase, showing from all the pulsars would indicate waves passing Earth from a particular source.
-Getting a direction on the source would require analyzing the affect on different pulsars according to the angle between wavefront and the lines of sight to the pulsars, so the more pulsars being observed, the better.
-The data from multiple pulsars are also used to refine the precise space/time reference used, somewhat in analogy to the processing done in high-precision astrometric surveys: statistical processing to (in effect) the "minimize the sum of least squares" of apparent divergences, i.e., to identify the most likely time reference based upon all the data.
+It is felt that an accuracy of about 100 ns in timing deviations is required.
+A particular detected frequency with a consistent phase showing from all the pulsars would indicate waves passing Earth from a particular source.
+Getting a direction on the source would require analyzing the effect on different pulsars according to the angle between wavefront and the lines of sight to the pulsars, so the more pulsars being observed, the better.
+The data from multiple pulsars are also used to refine the precise space/time reference used, somewhat in analogy to the processing done in high-precision astrometric surveys: statistical processing to (in effect) "minimize the sum of least squares" of apparent divergences, i.e., to identify the most likely time reference based upon all the data.

 The PTA effort is also trying to detect and characterize the gravitational wave background (GWB) over this frequency range due to all the producers of such waves throughout the universe.

 Software for PTA analysis includes: